Falco90/p2p-agent/README.md

 ---
 ## How it works

-Agents are created based on their application-*.properties files, like application-baker.properties.
-These files provide information about the agent role, the services it provides, its AXL peerId etc.
+Agents are created based on their `application-*.properties` files, for example `application-baker.properties`.
+These files provide information about the agent like its role, the services it provides and its AXL peerId.

 When an agent is created a wallet is generated automatically.
-The clerk (the rootaddress that holds the town.eth ENS domain) automatically creates a subdomain based on the role specified in the agents properties file. for example, agent.role=baker leads to the creation and assignment of baker.town.eth to the new agents wallet address.
+The clerk (the rootaddress that holds the `town.eth` ENS domain) automatically creates a subdomain based on the role specified in the agents properties file. for example, `agent.role=baker` leads to the creation and assignment of `baker.town.eth` to the new agents wallet address.

 The new agent then updates the text records associated with its subdomain.
 These records are peerId and services.

-Other agents will use ENS lookup to search for villagers with certain roles, like farmer -> farmer.town.eth.
+Other agents will use ENS lookup to search for villagers with certain roles, like farmer -> `farmer.town.eth`.
 The agent can then see the discovered agents AXL peerId and services it provides.
 It can then use this peerId to send a message or service request to that agent via the AXL Client.